Home Desserts Tennessee Peach Pudding

 Ingredients

-• Baking Powder – A leavening agent that gifts the pudding lift.
+• Baking powder.
+A leavening agent that gives the pudding lift.

-• 1/2 Teaspoon Salt – This flavor enhancer counters the sweetness of the sugar for a perfectly balanced flavor.
+• Salt.
+This flavor enhancer counters the sweetness of the sugar for a perfectly balanced flavor.

-• Peaches – They’re the main event, so you want to use high-quality fresh peaches.
-Pick yellow cling or freestone for best results.
-The peaches should be soft, yet still a bit firm, and they shouldn’t have any bruises or molding.
-Also, you’ll want to use bigger peaches so there’s less to peel.
+• Peaches.
+They’re the main event, so you want to use high-quality fresh peaches.
+Pick large yellow cling or freestone for best results.
+The peaches should be soft, yet still a bit firm.
+They also shouldn’t have any bruises or molding.

 Tips for the Best Pudding

-• Put a pan under the baking dish, just in case the batter spills over while baking.
+• Eliminate the mess.
+Put a pan under the baking dish, just in case the batter spills over while baking.

-• While it’s okay to serve the pudding warm, you’ll still need to let it cool for several minutes before serving.
+• Let the pudding rest before serving.
+It’s okay to serve it warm, but you’ll still need to let it cool for several minutes before serving.
 The pudding needs a bit of time to set.

-• To check for ripeness, give the peaches a squeeze.
+• Select ripe peaches.
+If you’re unsure whether they’re ripe, squeeze them!
 They should be soft yet still a bit firm.
 If they’re too soft, they’ll turn into mush once baked.

-• If using frozen peaches, let them thaw completely first.
+• Using frozen peaches?
+Let them thaw completely first.
 Using them straight away will make the batter watery.

-• If using canned peaches, drain them well and reduce the amount of sugar in the batter.
+• Using canned peaches?
+Drain them well and reduce the amount of sugar in the batter.

-• To freeze fresh peaches, slice them up, soak them in sugar syrup, and freeze.
+• You can freeze fresh peaches beforehand.
+Simply slice them up, soak them in sugar syrup, and freeze.
 Let them thaw in the fridge overnight before using.

-• While the ice cream is optional, it’s almost blasphemous not to top this pudding with it.
+• Don’t forget the ice cream!
+While optional, it’s almost blasphemous not to top this pudding with it.
 Be creative and try other flavors aside from vanilla.
 I really enjoy this pudding with butter pecan.

 Peach Pudding Topped With Ice Cream in a Plate